jronallo/iiif-image-server-node/readme.md

 ## Configuration

-See the config directory.
+See the config directory in the default.yml file for notes on settings.

+See [node-config](https://github.com/lorenwest/node-config) for how to override the defaults for different environments.
+Note that for the most part all settings must be present, though for a particular environment you only have to include the differences from the default.

 ## Development

 In one terminal run `npm run compile` to compile the Coffeescript.

-In another terminal run `nodemon` to restart the server on changes.
+In another terminal run `npm run watch` to restart the server on changes.

+Run the tests with `npm run watch_test` for test reloading or just `npm test` to run them once.

-## Vagrant
+## Vagrant and Server Deploys

 The Ansible playbook and roles show how to get the server deployed to a CentOS 7 machine.
 You can run them with: